benkitia/HF1/docs/index.md

 [Blue#9588](https://nambiar.dev) - discord.py assistance
 [Moo#8008](https://twitter.com/TwoOneOink) - discord.py assistance and emotional support

+# Privacy

+In summary, the bot only collects user and server IDs when neccessary (mostly for infractions).
+The bot does not store any user account data beyond user IDs.
+More info/privacy policy is available [here](https://wafflebot.rocks/privacy)

 ## Commands

 All commands must be preceeded with the bot's prefix.
 Default is `-`, but your server may have a different prefix set.